 Ongoing temperature recordings using thermometers have shown a clear warming of the Earth's temperature over the past few decades.
-By using this data, scientists have seen an average combined land and ocean surface temperature increase of 0.85°C since the end of the 19th century.
-In the northern hemisphere, the period between 1983 and 2012 was the warmest 30-year period of the last 1,400 years.
+By using this data, scientists have found that the Earth’s average surface air temperature has increased by around 1°C since the year 1900.
+As of 2021, the period between 2010 and 2020 was the warmest 10-year period on record, with 2016 and 2020 being the warmest years since records began.
 The degree to which the climate warms in the future will depend on natural climate variability and the level of greenhouse gas emissions.
 If greenhouse gas emissions continue then average global temperatures will rise.
 However, some regions such as the Arctic will warm faster than others.

 Over the past 50 to 100 years, photographic evidence has shown that the world's glaciers have been melting, which has caused them to retreat.
 The increase in global temperatures is causing glaciers to disappear and is increasing the melting of sea ice in the Arctic.

 A view of Muir glacier, Alaska, in 1941 and 2004: